apify/apify-docs/sources/academy/platform/getting_started/apify_client.md

 ## Next up {#next}

 Now that you're familiar and a bit more comfortable with the Apify platform, you're ready to start deploying your code to Apify!
-In the [next section](../deploying_your_code/index.md), you'll learn how to take any project written in any programming language and turn it into an actor.
+In the [next section](../deploying_your_code/index.md), you'll learn how to take any project written in any programming language and turn it into an Actor.